-For those customers needing assistance in bringing their account current, the MWA offers a payment plan agreement.
-According to this agreement, the Authority may allow customers to pay their outstanding balance over the course of a three-month period.
+For those customers needing assistance in bringing their account current, the MWA offers payment extensions and installment plan agreements.

-During those three months, the MWA customer must pay their current monthly bill and the one-third portion of the previous outstanding balance on that month’s due date.
+During those months, the MWA customer must pay their current monthly bill and the agreed portion of the previous outstanding balance on that month’s due date.
 A customer must agree to pay off the entire outstanding debt for water/sewer use, and failure to do so will result in the disruption of service.
 Full payment of the outstanding debt will be required to restart service.